Table of Contents

 The Stem

 First, wines are at their peak flavor at specific temperatures, roughly 55°F for white wines and 65°F for reds.
 The best way to preserve temperature is to avoid transferring body heat.
-This is why the stem is the most critical element of a wine glass.
+This is why the stem remains the most critical element of a wine glass.
 There’s no need to raise your pinky while sipping, but if a friend insists on using stemless glassware to taste really good wine, you might have to be that person and bring your own glass to the party.

 The Bowl